Chart Color Schemes

 The level of cultural diversity witnessed in Pakenham was found to be above average when compared nationally for a number of language and cultural background related metrics

-Pakenham's population showed higher cultural diversity than most other local markets, with 29.4% born overseas and 24.5% speaking a language other than English at home.
-Christianity was the predominant religion in Pakenham, accounting for 40.8% of its population.
-The category 'Other' religions was overrepresented in Pakenham at 4.8%, compared to Greater Melbourne's 2.3%.
+Pakenham's population showed higher cultural diversity compared to most local markets, with 29.4% born overseas and 24.5% speaking a language other than English at home.
+Christianity was the predominant religion in Pakenham, accounting for 40.8%.
+The category 'Other' had an overrepresentation of 4.8%, compared to Greater Melbourne's 2.3%.

 Frequently Asked Questions - Diversity